 When does the roof of a house need to be replaced?
-If you are getting signs that you need to change the roof of your house, it is best to act immediately.
+If you are seeing signs that you need to change the roof of your house, it is best to act immediately.

-The roof, being installed all at the same time, and being subjected to the weather, practically equally, deteriorates with the same patterns and very homogeneously.
-That is why often, when you notice deterioration in one part, many other areas of the roof will have similar deterioration.
+The roof, being installed all at once, and uniformly subjected to the elements.
+This means it should deteriorate with the same patterns and very homogeneously.
+Oftentimes, when you notice deterioration in one part, many other areas of the roof will have similar deterioration.

-The lifespan of your roof is primarily determined by the material used in the construction of your roof.
+The lifespan of your roof is primarily determined by the material used in its construction.
 Traditional asphalt shingle roofs generally last between 20 and 25 years.

 Wood shingle roofs typically last 20 to 30 years.

 Metal roofs can last 40 to 50 years.

 Slate, copper, and tile roofs can last up to 100 years or even longer.